sogaiu/ts-clojure/doc/tsc-not-parent-dir.md

 # tree-sitter-clojure Not Parent Directory

-As mentioned elsewhere, ts-clojure's default use case is to be used as a subdirectory of tree-sitter-clojure.
-This document briefly touches on alternative arrangements.
+This document briefly touches on using `ts-clojure` without it being a subdirectory of `tree-sitter-clojure`.

 ## Setup